 Auburn University junior named finalist for Harry S. Truman Scholarship

-Auburn University junior Sarah Pitts has been named a finalist for the prestigious Harry S. Truman Scholarship, one of the nation's top academic awards.
+Auburn University student Allen Li has been named a finalist for the prestigious Harry S. Truman Scholarship and will interview virtually Friday for one of the 60 available Truman Scholarships nationwide.

-Scholars receive an award of $30,000 which will go toward post-graduate education.
+Scholars receive an award of $30,000 that goes toward post-graduate education.
 In addition, Truman Scholars participate in leadership development programs and have special opportunities for internships and employment with the federal government.

 Media interested in this story can contact Communications Director Preston Sparks at (334) 844-9999 or email@example.com.